 5a(i).
 Qualified sick leave wages.
-Enter the qualified taxable (subject to social security tax) sick leave wages you paid to your employees during the quarter for leave taken before April 1, 2021.
-Qualified sick leave wages for leave taken before April 1, 2021, aren't subject to the employer share of social security tax; therefore, the tax rate on these wages is 6.2% (0.062).
-Stop paying social security tax on and entering an employee's wages on line 5a(i) when the employee's taxable wages, including wages reported on line 5a, qualified sick leave wages reported on line 5a(i), qualified family leave wages reported on line 5a(ii), and tips, reach \$142,800 for the year.
+Enter the qualified taxable (subject to social security tax) sick leave wages you paid this quarter of 2022 to your employees for leave taken after March 31, 2020, and before April 1, 2021.
+Qualified sick leave wages for leave taken after March 31, 2020, and before April 1, 2021, aren't subject to the employer share of social security tax; therefore, the tax rate on these wages is 6.2% (0.062).
+Stop paying social security tax on and entering an employee's wages on line 5a(i) when the employee's taxable wages, including wages reported on line 5a, qualified sick leave wages reported on line 5a(ii), qualified family leave wages reported on line 5a(ii), and tips, reach \$147,000 for the year.
 See the instructions for line 5c for reporting Medicare tax on qualified sick leave wages, including the portion above the social security wage base.

 For purposes of the credit for qualified sick and family leave wages, qualified sick leave wages are wages for social security and Medicare tax purposes, determined without regard to the exclusions from the definition of employment under sections 3121(b)(1)-(22), that an employer pays that otherwise meet the requirements of the EPSLA, as enacted under the FFCRA and amended by the COVID-related Tax Relief Act of 2020.
 However, don't include any wages otherwise excluded under section 3121(b) when reporting qualified sick leave wages on lines 5a(i), 5c, and, if applicable, 5d.
-See the instructions for line 11b for information about the credit for qualified sick and family leave wages for leave taken before April 1, 2021.
+See the instructions for line 11b for information about the credit for qualified sick and family leave wages for leave taken after March 31, 2020, and before April 1, 2021.